aapatre/Automatic-Udemy-Course-Enroller-GET-PAID-UDEMY-COURSES-for-FREE/README.md

     <li><strong>Should never be used by anyone with self-respect and dignity (and of course has bugs):</strong></li>
     <ol><li>Internet Explorer: <a href="https://github.com/aapatre/Automatic-Udemy-Course-Enroller-GET-PAID-UDEMY-COURSES-for-FREE/blob/master/udemy_enroller_internet_explorer.py">udemy_enroller_internet_explorer.py</a></li></ol>
   </ol>
+  <li>Run the chosen script in Python's IDLE Editor.</li>
   <li>The bot starts scraping the course links from the first <strong>All Courses</strong> page on <a href='https://www.tutorialbar.com/all-courses/page/1'>Tutorial Bar</a> and starts enrolling you to Udemy courses.
-After it has enrolled you to courses from the first page, it then moves to the next Tutorial Bar page and the cycle continues.
-However, you can change the starting page in the <strong><em>page</em></strong> variable on line 121. (not recommended, except when you are trying to redeem old coupons, which may or may not be valid at this point of time; But sometimes, by a stroke of luck, the coupons may still work!)</li>
+After it has enrolled you to courses from the first page, it then moves to the next Tutorial Bar page and the cycle continues. <strong>Optional:</strong> However, you can change the starting page in the <strong><em>page</em></strong> variable inside the <em><strong>main_function()</em></strong>.
+(Not recommended, except when you are trying to redeem old coupons, which may or may not be valid at this point of time; But sometimes, by a stroke of luck, the coupons may still work!)</li>
 </ol>

 ---